barnstee/WoDTT/comparison.md

 | **name**            | The programming name of the element.                                    | ...         | ...                | "        |
 | **schema**          | The data type of the element, which is an instance of Schema.           | ...         | ...                | "        |

+### Note

+I fail to see the difference between a DTDL map and a DTDL object.

 ### Examples